|

 and provide information on the location of parks, schools, shopping, and employment centers.

-HUD Homes come in a variety of price ranges, though most are affordably priced, making them
+Are HUD Homes meant for low income people?
+HUD Homes come in a variety of price ranges, though most are affordably priced, making them accessible to low and moderate income Americans.

-If you make a cash purchase, there are no income requirements.
+What are the income requirements?If you make a cash purchase, there are no income requirements.
 Otherwise, you must be able to

 qualify for a particular type of mortgage financing based on established mortgage lending